MOHI-UDDIN-AKBAR/Javascript-mini-project-/README.md

 # Javascript-mini-project-
-This is where i store my small js project
+This is where i store my small js projects